lowcoder-org/lowcoder/client/packages/openblocks-core/README.md

-this is a README file for openblocks-core.
+this is a README file for lowcoder-core.